-In assessing different forms of price control to determine the one most suited for T&TEC, the RIC will consider the extent to which these forms encourage efficiency, ensure that total revenues track total costs and will examine the implications for risk allocation between customers and T&TEC.
-For the first regulatory control period for the electricity transmission and distribution services, the RIC opted to use a fixed (total) revenue cap, on the basis that the revenue cap would provide an appropriate balance of risk between customers and T&TEC, incentives to reduce costs, and the operational flexibility to meet service objectives.
+In assessing different forms of price control to determine the one most suited for WASA, the RIC will consider the extent to which these forms encourage efficiency, ensure that total revenues track total costs and will examine the implications for risk allocation between customers and WASA.
+For the electricity transmission and distribution service provider (T&TEC), the RIC had opted to use a fixed (total) revenue cap in its first review, on the basis that the revenue cap would provide an appropriate balance of risk between customers and T&TEC, incentives to reduce costs, and the operational flexibility to meet service objectives.
+This will also be taken into account when the RIC finalises its decision for WASA, as there are broad similarities between the sectors.

-The RIC invites comments on the appropriateness of adopting a fixed revenue cap, as well as any other related issues.
+The RIC invites comments on the appropriateness of adopting a fixed revenue cap for WASA, as well as any other related issues.